berkeley-stat243/stat243-fall-2017/section/s07/intro.md

 In addition, in some cases it can make sense to use the `--ntasks` (or `-n`) option to indicate the total number of tasks and let the scheduler determine how many nodes and tasks per node are needed.
 In general `--cpus-per-task` will be 1 except when running threaded code.

-For parallel R code, please use `--ntasks=20`.

-Here's an example job script for a job that uses MPI for parallelizing over multiple nodes:
+Here's an example job script for a job that uses Spark for parallelizing over multiple nodes:

        #!/bin/bash
        # Job name:
        #SBATCH --job-name=test
        #
        # Account:
-       #SBATCH --account=account_name
+       #SBATCH --account=ic_stat243
        #
        # Partition:
-       #SBATCH --partition=partition_name
+       #SBATCH --partition=savio
        #
        # Number of tasks needed for use case (example):
-       #SBATCH --ntasks=20
+       #SBATCH --nodes=2
        #
        # Processors per task:
        #SBATCH --cpus-per-task=1